Climate risk is financial risk

 Peter Vogel is a Professor of Family Business and Entrepreneurship, Director of the Global Family Business Center (GFBC), and Debiopharm Chair for Family Philanthropy at IMD.
 He is Program Director of Leading the Family Business, Leading the Family Office, and the Lean Intrapreneurship program.
 He is globally recognized as one of the leading family business educators, advisors and academics, has received numerous awards and recognitions and is the author of the award-winning books “Family Philanthropy Navigator” and “Family Office Navigator”.

-July 7, 2025 • by Julia Binder, Esther Salvi in Sustainability • 8 min read
+September 18, 2025 • by Julia Binder, Knut Haanaes in Sustainability • 15 min read

 Explore first person business intelligence from top minds curated for a global executive audience